morroware/JAP-Receiver-Controls/README.md

 ## Introduction

-The japcontrols is a web-based application designed to interact with and control Just Add Power audio receivers.
+Japcontrols is a web-based application designed to interact with and control Just Add Power audio receivers.
 This tool provides a user-friendly interface for managing multiple audio receivers, allowing users to adjust volume levels and select audio channels for each device.
 The application communicates with the receivers using a RESTful API, making it easy to integrate with existing audio systems.

 This project is particularly useful for any venue where multiple audio zones need to be controlled from a central interface.
 It offers a simple yet powerful way to manage audio settings across multiple devices simultaneously.